ngodat0103/se347/frontend/API-call/README.md

+# Environment Variables
+VITE_BACKEND_URL: The URL of the backend server.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.